RAS-University/robotic-courses/docs/chap9_aerial_robotics/multirotor_drones.md

 ## 1. Prerequisites

-To get the most out of this Path Planning with Analytical Guarantees module, it’s helpful to have:
+To get the most out of this Multirotor Drones module, it’s helpful to have:

 ---